japila-books/apache-spark-internals/docs/storage/DiskBlockManager.md

 ![DiskBlockManager and BlockManager](../images/storage/DiskBlockManager-BlockManager.png)

-By default, one block is mapped to one file with a name given by its [BlockId](BlockId.md).
+By default, one block is mapped to one file with a name given by [BlockId](BlockId.md).
 It is however possible to have a block to be mapped to a segment of a file only.

-Block files are hashed among the [local directories](#getConfiguredLocalDirs).
+Block files are hashed among the [local directories](#localDirs).

 `DiskBlockManager` is used to create a [DiskStore](DiskStore.md).